Cup-one algebras and 1-minimal models: Introduction

 \subsection{$n$-step equivalence and triple Massey products}

 Given a positive integer $n$, we define in Section \ref{sect:dcs-1min} the relation of {\em $n$-step equivalence}\/ on the set of augmented binomial cup-one dgas $(A,d)$ over $\Z$ for which $H^0(A)=\Z$, $H^1(A)$ is finitely generated and torsion-free, and $H^2(A)$ is finitely generated.
-We then construct an infinite family of spaces for which elements in the family can be distinguished using the $1$-minimal model over $\Z$, but the same approach in rational homotopy theory fails to distinguish among the spaces in the family.
+We then construct an infinite family of spaces that can be distinguished using the $1$-minimal model over $\Z$, though the same approach in rational homotopy theory fails to distinguish among the spaces in the family.

 The definition of $n$-step equivalence is motivated as follows.
 If a morphism $\varphi \colon A \to A^\prime$ induces isomorphisms of cohomology groups in degrees up to $2$, then for each $n \ge 1$ there is an isomorphism of the $n$th-step in the respective $1$-minimal models, $f_n \colon \mcm_n \to \mcm_n^\prime$, such that the following diagram commutes